-Los Angeles, known for its glamorous Hollywood lifestyle, its pristine weather and its gorgeous cliff side beaches sadly has a growing presence within the opioid epidemic.
+Los Angeles, known for its glamorous Hollywood lifestyle, its pristine weather, and its gorgeous cliffside beaches sadly have a growing presence within the opioid epidemic.
 With a population of around 4 million residents, people from around the world flock to Los Angeles with the hopes of a better life.
 However, with its growing population, the amount of people who fall victim to the opioid epidemic continues to rise as well.

 When did the Opioid Epidemic Start in Los Angeles?